Ryland eager to get his NFL kicks with the Pats

 After a four-year college career at Eastern Michigan and an NCAA Transfer Portal season in 2023 at Maryland, Ryland’s stock as a kicker brings him to Foxboro — not as a member of the New England Revolution, but as the highest draft pick for a kicker by the New England Patriots since Stephen Gostkowski.

-The Patriots thought so highly of Ryland, that Patriots head coach Bill Belichick and Player Personnel Director Matt Groh traded New England’s No. 120 and No. 184 picks to the Jets on Saturday to get the No. 112 pick and secure the rights to Ryland.
+The Patriots thought so highly of Ryland, that Patriots head coach Bill Belichick and Player Personnel Director Matt traded New England’s No. 120 and No. 184 picks to the Jets on Saturday to get the No. 112 pick and secure the rights to Ryland in the fourth round of Saturday’s NFL draft.

 “The football team needed a kicker,” Ryland recalled of his high school football recruitment as a junior by Cedar Crest football coach Rob Wildasin.
 “I was a pretty good ball-striker on the soccer field.
 My dad thought it would be something cool to try.
 First time out, end up knocking through a couple 50-yarders.
 So maybe there’s a chance to run with this and play on Friday nights.
 I fell in love with football — Friday night lights can’t replicate it.”